nikhilbajaj26/MakeVid-Flac/README.md

 chmod +x makevid.sh
 ```
 ## Usage
-- Move makevid.sh to an empty directory, then create folders containing the flac(s) and images that you want to combine into videos.
-The script will process each folder individually and generate videos in the parent directory.
+- By default, makevid.sh will check the folder in which it is run for audio+images, as well as any immediate subdirectories.
+Run the script with the `-r` flag (i.e. `makevid.sh -r`) for full recursive search.
 - Interactive mode allows you to customize video titles and tracklists, and to resize images to fit any widescreen resolution (720p, 1080p, custom).
 Quiet mode will not prompt for user input and will instead use the first image it finds + all flac files in a directory to make a video.
 #### FYI
 - Acceptable image extensions: png, jpg, jpeg.
 - The script will not modify any existing files nor generate any extraneous ones upon completion besides the mkv videos.
 - Audio files are not re-encoded at any point.
 Stream copy only.
 - Note that image size has no bearing on audio quality when uploading to youtube.
-As of 6/13/2020, youtube uses the excellent opus codec for all videos.
+As of 6/13/2020, youtube uses the opus codec for all videos.